jason420247/alexa-ask-watson/README.rst

 1. Create a Bluemix Account

-    Sign up on Bluemix.net, or use an existing account.
+    `Sign up on Bluemix.net <www.bluemix.net>'_ , or use an existing account.
 Runtimes are free to try for one month.

 2. Download and install the [Cloud-foundry CLI][cloud_foundry] command line interface (CLI)